 It has been more than three years since Rep. Rob Bishop announced he wanted to end public land disagreements in eastern Utah with a “grand bargain.”
 Since that time we have spent countless hours working with Rep. Bishop and Rep. Jason Chaffetz—and their staff members—to try and find a compromise that would advance conservation in Utah.

-Unfortunately, the draft Public Lands Initiative (PLI) unveiled on January 20, 2016 does not advance the conservation of public lands in eastern Utah (see our story map for details).
+Unfortunately, the Public Lands Initiative (PLI) introduced on July 14, 2016 does not advance the conservation of public lands in eastern Utah.
 It is lipstick on a pig that will take conservation backwards.
 It is a fossil fuel development bill and a giveaway of public resources.
-We strongly oppose this current draft of the PLI.

 The PLI is a step backward for conservation in Utah.
 The PLI completely fails to adequately protect the nearly 4.4 million acres of remarkable wilderness-quality lands managed by the Bureau of Land Management (BLM) in southern and eastern Utah.
 The PLI removes existing wilderness management on BLM lands and fails to protect 62% of inventoried lands that qualify and deserve wilderness protection.
 In doing so, the bill rolls back existing protections for over 100,000 acres of wilderness study areas (WSAs) and at least 70,000 acres of BLM-managed natural areas (i.e., areas managed by the BLM for the protection of wilderness values).